Piano, Bass, Flute, Cello

 Carlos is a drummer, guitarist, and recording musician.
 He began to learn and play the drums at a young age with private instructors, and has over twenty-five years of experience.
 Having played with numerous bands, he has been able to master rock, soul, blues, funk, salsa, and samba rhythms.

 Besides playing the drums and guitar, his experience in songwriting allows him to connect with aspiring musicians and work towards developing a career in the music industry.
 He plans to stay for a couple of seasons in Minneapolis, sharing his love and passion for rhythm.

 I have played the piano and other instruments all my life, plus singing, and am passionate that learning music is probably the best thing in life!
 I would love to work with you with hopes that you will be very rewarded for your hard work.
 Currently I am semi-retired, a church accompanist, accompanying several other groups, and looking forward to teaching again.
 I also have a Bachelors Degree in music.

-I am a 21-year-old college student who has been playing guitar for five years.
-I have performed in three rock bands and I love sharing my passion for music with others.
-I play an Epiphone Les Paul, a Fender acoustic and a 1962 Gibson acoustic that my grandmother played in Greenwich Village in the 1960s and recently gave to me.
-I am a graduate of Hopkins High School, attended two years at Drake University in Iowa (where my favorite class was a freshman seminar on The Beatles), recently took classes at Normandale Community College (including the History of Jazz), and am planning to transfer to a Twin Cities four-year college.
+Logan is a 21-year-old college student who has been playing guitar for five years.
+He has performed in three rock bands and loves sharing his passion for music with others.
+He plays an Epiphone Les Paul, a Fender acoustic and a 1962 Gibson acoustic.
+He is a graduate of Hopkins High School, and attended two years at Drake University in Iowa (where his favorite class was a freshman seminar on The Beatles), recently took classes at Normandale Community College (including the History of Jazz), and plans to transfer to a Twin Cities four-year college.